abhishekyana/Machine-Translation-with-GRU-and-Attention-Mechanism/README.md

 # Neural-Machine-Translation-with-GRU-and-Attention-Mechanism
-Machine Translation with GRU and Attention Mechanism, From Source French language to Target English Language
+Machine Translation with GRU and Attention Mechanism, From Source French language to Target English Language.
+* To be Added